dlisjak-bit/sql_tasks/README.md

 ---

 ## Usage
-See tutorial link in the SQL guidelines document.
+See tutorial link in the SQL guidelines document.# sql_tasks